-It’s a perfect combination of sweetness from the sweet sauce, the spiciness from the chilli sauce, the savouriness from the meat and the crunchiness from all the fresh vegetables wrapped in it.
-A wrap filled with fresh ingredients and vegetables of spring, fresh spring rolls (popiah) is a favourite street food in Malaysia.
+Popiah is basically a wrap filled with fresh ingredients and vegetables of spring.
+Fresh spring rolls (popiah) is certainly one of the favourite street food in Malaysia, commonly found in night markets and local coffee shops.
+This delicacy is a perfect combination of sweetness from the sweet sauce, the spiciness from the chilli sauce, the savouriness from the meat and the crunchiness from all the fresh vegetables wrapped in it.
 However nothing beats homemade spring rolls!

 In this recipe, I’ve also included the recipe for the popiah turnip filling that we typically prepare at home.
 Alternatively, you may also use the Stir Fried Yam Bean recipe that can be found here.